w3f/polkadot-spec/README.md

 The Polkadot specification is written in [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest) and currently compiled with [Asciidoctor](https://asciidoctor.org/).

+## Contributing

+Contributions are always welcome.
+For a quick primer on the AsciiDoc format, we recommend the [AsciiDoc Writers Guide](https://asciidoctor.org/docs/asciidoc-writers-guide).

 ## Dependencies

 A handful of dependencies are required to successfully convert the spec into a publishable document.
 We provide a `Gemfile` that provides all dependecies.